Skip to Content

 Instructions:

-- Start with a cold pan and warm butter over medium heat until it bubbles.
+1. Warm a cold pan over medium heat.
+Add the butter and heat until it bubbles.

-- Whisk constantly to prevent burning; this is especially important once the paste changes color.
-If you notice any color spotting, turn down the heat and continue whisking.
+3. Whisk the mixture constantly to prevent burning, especially once it starts changing color.
+If you notice color spotting, turn down the heat and continue whisking.

-- Watch the roux and pay attention to the color; it may not take 15 minutes or longer.
-It all depends on the stove you’re using.
+4. Watch the roux and pay attention to the color.
+Forming a blonde roux takes about 15 minutes or longer.

 How to Make Cajun Shrimp Etouffee